-I started teaching because I’m a connector, at heart.
-I wanted to create a supportive place for writers to live and dream, and I wanted to introduce writers to other writers so they don’t feel like aliens.
-Story Is a State of Mind provides a community where writers can flourish and expand.
+I started teaching because I'm a connector, at heart.
+I wanted to create a supportive place for writers to live and dream, and I wanted to introduce writers to other writers so they don't feel like aliens.
+The Story Course provides a community where writers can flourish and expand.
 And I invite special guest authors to guest lecture in The Story Intensive, because I want my students to get in with solid, trustworthy influences!

 In The Story Intensive Master Classes, students hear George Saunders talk about how long it took him to understand what his own story was about.
 They hear Margaret Atwood compare her writing practice to the pain of diving into a freezing cold lake.
 They hear Karen Joy Fowler talk about how she struggles to make the time to write.

 Often, writers are the ones who are best on the sidelines: watching and observing everyone else in action.
 That's our natural habitat.
 What we observe becomes our material.
 We know things about people because we are paying attention to the bigger patterns of human life.

 Heads up, introvert over there: I know you're not a joiner.
 But I'm telling you, even if you work alone, it is a good thing to occasionally touch base with others in your species.